Charles-Zhang-Somewhere/Somewhere/README.md

 	* View Page (dedicated for items and item types)
 	* REST API (rename etc...)
 7. **Add and Move with a Style** with embedded scripts (Cross Platform friendly, Lua?) in a loop inside a resource file, or at least basic regular expression (search and replace syntax) + tag (filter and name reference)  support.
+8. Test support for linux and mac for CLI.

 ## Software Components